 - w If a meeting is or becomes inquorate no business shall be transacted and the meeting shall be closed.
-The business on the agenda for the meeting shall be adjourned to another meeting. - A meeting shall not generally exceed a period of 2 hours.
-The maximum meeting duration shall be 21⁄2 hours unless otherwise proposed by the Chairman and agreed through a majority vote.
+The business on the agenda for the meeting shall be adjourned to another meeting. - x A meeting shall not generally exceed a period of 2 hours.
+The maximum meeting duration shall be 21⁄2 hours unless otherwise proposed by the Chair and agreed through a majority vote. - y Voting on co-options shall be by secret ballot.
+The ballot papers will be counted by the clerk and the result given at the meeting.
+In the event of an equality of votes, the chair may exercise their casting vote.
+The ballot papers will be destroyed after the resolution to co-opt has been made.